-- "Standard Supply Components" (SSC) are components whose design and manufacture will be carried out by a supplier appointed by the FIA through a tender process, to be supplied on an identical technical and commercial basis to each Competitor (including, without limitation, the components identified as such in Article 17.8). - 17.4.2 Should a tender process fail to lead to appointment of a supplier of a component classified as a SSC, or should the arrangement with such supplier be terminated for whatever reason, the FIA reserves the right to re-classify the SSC as an LTC, PDC, TRC, or OSC and to introduce appropriate technical rules in the relevant Article of these Technical Regulations in order to control the technical specification and cost of this component. - 17.4.3 Components supplied as SSC must not be modified, and they must be installed and operated exactly as specified by the supplier.
-However, in exceptional circumstances, where a Competitor establishes that a SSC is critically incompatible or unreliable, the FIA may authorise such Competitor to carry out modifications to the SSC in question or use an alternative component in order to resolve the compatibility or reliability issue.
-Permission for such a modification or usage of an alternative component will be communicated to all Competitors, and will continue to be applied until the relevant supplier introduces a new specification that resolves the reliability or compatibility concern. - 17.4.4 Competitors may communicate directly to the relevant supplier of SSC, while keeping the FIA informed at all times, proposals regarding any aspect of an SSC that they feel are relevant in order to maintain the necessary levels of safety, reliability, cost, and/or performance.
-In consultation with the relevant supplier, the FIA will determine in its discretion whether or not to accept each such proposal. - 17.4.5 The usage of a SSC is mandatory and the particular function of that SSC cannot be by-passed, replaced or complemented by another component. - 17.4.6 No Competitor may, either directly or via a third party pass any information (including but not limited to data, know how, operating procedures, properties and calibrations) or methodology (including but not limited to simulation software, analysis tools, etc.) which can be used to enhance the performance of SSC to another Competitor, or receive any such methodology from another Competitor.
+- 17.4.1 "Standard Supply Components" (SSC) are components whose design and manufacture will be carried out by a supplier appointed by the FIA through a tender process, to be supplied on an identical technical and commercial basis to each Competitor (including, without limitation, the components identified as such in Article 17.8). - 17.4.2 Should a tender process fail to lead to appointment of a supplier of a component classified as a SSC, or should the arrangement with such supplier be terminated for whatever reason, the FIA reserves the right to re-classify the SSC as an LTC, PDC, TRC, or OSC and to introduce appropriate technical rules in the relevant Article of these Technical Regulations in order to control the technical specification and cost of this component. - 17.4.3 Components supplied as SSC must not be modified, and they must be installed and operated exactly as specified by the supplier.
+However, each Competitor is responsible for communicating directly to the relevant SSC supplier, while keeping the FIA informed at all times, regarding any issues of compatibility, reliability or safety in respect of a SSC.
+This may include submitting proposals for modifications to the SSC that a Competitor considers should be made to ensure the necessary levels of safety, compatibility and reliability while at all times having due regard to cost and performance implications.
+In consultation with the relevant SSC supplier, the FIA will consider in good faith all issues raised (and modifications proposed) during the consultation process, and shall determine in its sole discretion whether or not to take any action.
+In exceptional circumstances, where a Competitor establishes that a SSC is critically incompatible, unreliable or unsafe, the FIA may authorise such Competitor to carry out modifications to the SSC in question or use an alternative component in order to resolve the compatibility, reliability or safety issue.
+Permission for such a modification or usage of an alternative component will be communicated to all Competitors, and will continue to be applied until the relevant supplier introduces a new specification that resolves the reliability, compatibility or safety concern.

+- 17.4.4 The use of a SSC is mandatory and the particular function of that SSC must not be by-passed, replaced or complemented by another component. - 17.4.5 No Competitor may, either directly or via a third party pass any information (including but not limited to data, know how, operating procedures, properties and calibrations) or methodology (including but not limited to simulation software, analysis tools, etc.) which can be used to enhance the performance of a SSC to another Competitor, or receive any such methodology from another Competitor.